joshayala/fauxReddit/README.md

 1. Browse the main page
 2. Browser the subreddit aside panel
 3. Rate any posts
-4. Search for any posts of interest
+4. Search for other Subreddits of interest

 ## Status
 The goals for the assignnment are currently under development as of August 13th 2024.